 Our first encounter with these children took place during summer 2006 during summer camps for orphans where meeting these children made us realise what great damage is caused to the children by not living in a loving family atmosphere.
 This motivated us to start this initiative in order to help some of the young people to heal emotionally by living with us in our home.

-We rented an apartment in a small town called Paslek, the closest town to the orphanage and started inviting children to visit us on weekends.
-Subsequently during the course of the next few years we came into contact and even made friends with many of the children from that institution.
+We rented an apartment belonging to our church, the Baptist Church in Elblag, in a town called Paslek, the closest town to the orphanages.
+Here we helped with the Church’s Sunday program and inviting children to visit us on weekends.
+Subsequently during the course of the next few years we came into contact and even made friends with many of the children from the local orphanages.
 Our regular contact with the children made us more aware of the reality of the damages caused by living in an institution.

 Through observing and talking to the children we were able to identify which of them needed our help most.
 We have noticed that most vulnerable are the girls that get pregnant and give birth to their babies directly after they turn 18 and have to move out of the orphanage.
 Since they have spent all or most of their life in an institution they are usually ill prepared for the challenges of the adult life outside.

-Many of the girls get into abusive relationships and when they cannot cope any more and their world becomes dangerous to their children the authorities are very quick to place their children in institutions.
+Many of the girls get into abusive relationships.
+When they cannot cope any more their world becomes dangerous to their children.
+The authorities are quick to place their children in institutions.
 Unfortunately the natural extended family of the young mother and child is often neither capable nor interested in taking care of them since most of these families have a long history of alcohol, drugs and/or abuse.

 As we studied the subject deeper we realized the full scale of human rights violations that happen daily to many children living in institutions, not only in Poland, but also in other countries in Western Europe.
 The occurrences of many such unfair incidents are confirmed in the available research.
-In fact there are cases of children being medicated with powerful antipsychotic drugs to make the child compliant, when the problem is emotional and the child needs therapy to overcome the effect of emotional abuse.
-This amounts to institutional medical malpractice.
+In fact there are cases of children being medicated with powerful antipsychotic drugs to make the child compliant, when the problem is emotional.
+The child needs therapy to overcome the effect of emotional abuse.
+This medication of powerful drugs amounts to institutional medical malpractice.

 Pediatric malpractice is especially serious as children’s development can suffer lifelong problems from wrong diagnoses.

-The most significant consequence of separation and many years spent in an institution is the attachment disorder caused by the lack of significant carer in the child’s life.
+The most significant consequence of separation and many years spent in an institution is attachment disorder caused by the lack of significant carer in the child’s life.
 Statistics show that this leads to tragedies caused by many unhappy/broken relationships throughout the person’s life.
-Most often their own children also end up in institutions.
+Most often their own children also end up attachment problems and in state childcare.

 Such a situation is a compelling cause for taking action since it has been said that children are our future!
 We consider it our duty as well as a tremendous opportunity to influence the lives of both the young mothers as well as their children in the positive direction God would desire.
 After all investing in their lives and future benefits the whole of society.